aces/Loris/README.Mac.md

 ```

 ## 2.2.1 Launch the LORIS installer in your browser
-Open a browser (we officially support Firefox & Chrome) and navigate to:
+Open a browser (Firefox & Chrome are supported) and navigate to:

 ```
 localhost:8080/installdb.php